joealcorn/laboratory/README.rst

 With Laboratory you conduct an experiment with your known-good code as the control block and a new code branch as a candidate.
 Laboratory will:

--  Run both the new and the old code
+-  Execute the new and the old code in a randomised order
 -  Compare the return values
 -  Record timing information about old & new code
 -  Catch (but record!) exceptions in the new code